gcallah/JustifyingTheState/abstracts/coda.md

 would express the attitude that the existence of government is an unalterable reality.
 Like mortality, it is something to be managed but not justified.
-The piece would likely suggest that we are still very much in the period of history of Hume’s liberal adage: “liberty is the perfection of civil society; but still authority must be acknowledged essential to its very existence.”
-It is apt to understand “authority” as government authority and hence government.
+The piece would likely suggest that we are still very much in the period of history of Hume's liberal adage: "liberty is the perfection of civil society; but still authority must be acknowledged essential to its very existence."
+It is apt to understand "authority" as government authority and hence government.
 I will explain what Hume meant by the adage.

 I will argue that as long as that the adage is true, it makes little sense for liberty- lovers to ponder whether a government-free or anarchic society would be desirable.
-I will suggest that the adage was true Hume’s day, is true in our day, will be true 500 years from today (assuming humankind exists).
+I will suggest that the adage was true in Hume's day, is true in our day, will be true 500 years from today (assuming humankind exists).
 For classical liberals such as myself, the proper aim is in the spirit of Hume, Smith, and Burke, to make government better (which will generally mean making it smaller).
 I would deal with Hume, Smith, and